 Besides the discs there are also little device that can be implanted in the brain.
 This device can scan the user’s brain and create an artificial copy of that user’s consciousness, complete with the memories of that individual.
 The artificially intelligent copy believes and feels like they are the original person, but they’re not.
 These artificial copies can be put into virtual worlds where they can feel at home (or in prison like in Black Mirror’s White Christmas episode).

+Which brings up the one screw-up episode.
 This whole concept of consciousness uploading gets confused in Black Mirror’s USS Callister episode.
 The episode again deals with the idea of artificial copies of people believing that they’re the real version.
 The difference is that these copies are produced in the virtual world by simply accessing someone’s DNA.
 When these digital copies appear in the USS Callister virtual world, they come complete with all the memories of the original individuals.

 This suggests that our DNA also conveniently holds our memories as well, which we know isn’t accurate.
 Suspension of belief is broken hence the enjoyability of an otherwise well-thought out show.
 Some can choose to believe there’s an off-script brain data cloud in this episode that holds their memories and links it to their DNA but it seems more likely the writers simply overlooked a crucial aspect of the show.